Get a DUI Attorney Near Me

 The Penalties for DUI in Malibu

-The City of Malibu takes an aggressive stance on DUI.
-There are more than 100 arrests for DUI in Malibu every year, and prosecutors are eager for convictions.
+The more than 100 arrests for DUI in Malibu every year, and prosecutors are eager for convictions.
 This is because DUI cases represent revenue for the courts and local government.
 A single first-time DUI conviction can end up costing you over $15,600.

 Penalties for DUI are determined by California state law.
 They follow a “three strikes” approach where the penalties are bad enough for a first offense, but get worse for a second or third (or subsequent) offense.
 That means the exact penalties you face will depend on your record as well as the circumstances of your arrest.